v3xlabs/edgeserver/apps/dns-validate/README.md

 ### When a (delayed/instant) claim fails

-provided `X` is the current timestamp plus delay when to check again (an hour for example).
+provided `Y` is the current timestamp plus delay when to check again (an hour for example).

 provided `luc.computer` is the name of the domain.